kjy8947/BecomeAMusician/README.md

 convert these to number values, which enable calculating the intervals between the notes for major/minor chords/scales; (when the inputs are int: ) users will have no idea if they were given, for example, '4' instead of a note, C/c.
 By converting the number value to its corresponding String value, users will be given an actual note name.

+## Phase 4: Task 3

+- Since chords and scales are very similar in their class structures (i.e. necessary methods), it would have been nice to have an abstract class that both Chord and Scale classes can extend.
+- In Chord class: The only differences between buildMajorTriadChord(int root) and buildMinorTriadChord(int root) methods are the method called on the Note object (i.e. note), one number used for the calculation (i.e. 4 for major chord and 3 for minor chord for the middle note in a chord), and some words in the else statement.
+It will look nice if I extracted a method out of it.
+- In Scale class: The same thing as what I wrote above could have been done for buildMajorScale(int roo) and buildMinorScale(int root) methods.
+- BecomeAMusicianGUI: Just like the 2 points above, there are lots of methods that have exactly the same structure in my codes, due to the way I designed the Note class (i.e. uppercase letters for notes used in the major keys and lowercase letters for notes used in the minor keys). randomMajorChordQuiz() and randomMinorChordQuiz() are exactly the same -- even their helper methods -- so the lines of codes between the setup of the JPanel can be extracted.
+The same for the helper methods (i.e. randomMajor(/Minor)ChordQuizButtonClicked(jb, cb, randomNote)).
+- BecomeAMusicianGUI: A method can be extracted for the 4 helper methods in initializeComponentsForEditTheList() method.
+ The extracted method can have 2 parameters that will determine whether to add/remove a chord, as well as whether to print "major chord" or "minor chord" in its message dialog.
+By doing this, lots of duplications can be removed.
+- It would have been nice to create a separate class each for the quiz methods and editTheList() method in the GUI class.
+I couldn't do this due to my lack of skills, but it's something that I'd like to try if I had more time and brain power.